narsimlukemsaram/COMP0182-Multi-Agent-Systems/Week_04/lab_sheet_4.md

 export TURTLEBOT3_MODEL=burger
 roslaunch turtlebot3_slam turtlebot3_slam.launch
 ```
-This will take you to RViz, where the map, LiDAR, robot, etc are visulized.
+This will take you to RViz, where the map, LiDAR, robot, etc are visualized.

 ### Run Teleoperation
 On your **Remote PC**, run the teleoperation node, control your Turtlebot, exploring the lab and see the process of mapping